metaplex-foundation/mpl-candy-machine/programs/candy-guard/README.md

-# Metaplex Candy Guard
+# Metaplex Gumball Guard

 ---

 ### 💡 Update:

-From Candy Guard v0.2.0, the serialization logic for the arguments of the `initialize` and `update` instructions expect a `[u8]` represeting the custom serialized struct.
+From Gumball Guard v0.2.0, the serialization logic for the arguments of the `initialize` and `update` instructions expect a `[u8]` represeting the custom serialized struct.
 This is to ensure adding new guards in the future does not affect clients.

-If you are using the `mpl-candy-guard` npm package, you can serialize the `CandyMachineData` object using:
+If you are using the `mpl-candy-guard` npm package, you can serialize the `GumballMachineData` object using:

 ```typescript
 import { serialize } from '@metaplex-foundation/mpl-candy-guard';